bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 2/module-expressions.md

 However, they cannot close over any lexically scoped variable outside of the module: this makes it possible to easily clone them, re-attaching them to a different realm.

-For example, in conjunction with the [ShadowRealm proposal](https://github.com/tc39/proposal-shadowrealm), module expressions could permit syntactically local code to be executed in the context of the other realm:
+For example, in conjunction with the [[shadowrealm]] proposal, module expressions could permit syntactically local code to be executed in the context of the other realm:

 ```js
 globalThis.flag = true;